 Alzheimer’s disease causes more than half of all cases of dementia.

-There are also several other common causes of dementia, which include:
+There are a number of other common causes of dementia, which include:

 Reviewed by Dr Duncan Ian Rodseth, MB Bch MMed (psych).
 Consultant Psychiatrist in private practice, Parktown Johannesburg.
 March 2015